nest/nestml/doc/running/running_nest_compartmental.rst

 Defining the membrane potential variable
 ----------------------------------------

 One variable in the model represents the local membrane potential in a compartment.
 By default, it is called ``v_comp``.
-(This name is defined in the compartmental code generator options as the ``compartmental_variable_name`` option.).
+(This name is defined in the compartmental code generator options as the ``compartmental_variable_name`` option.)
 This variable needs to be defined as a state in any compartmental model to be referenced in the equations describing channels and receptors.

 .. code-block:: nestml